nikita-telkar/nikita-telkar.github.io/index.md

 [UBC Medical Genetics Graduate Student Association](https://mggsa.ca/) (January 2021 – Present)

  * Assisting the board with executive decisions and planning events at this departmental social and outreach association
- * Recruited panelists and moderated the Alumni Panel at the annual welcome event (received public acknowledgment), directed a fundraiser (raised ~$300), designed the website
+ * Recruited panelists and moderated the Alumni Panel at the annual welcome event (received public acknowledgment), directed a fundraiser (raised ~$300), developed the website

 <br>